Black Combe

 Black Combe is a fell in the south-west corner of the Lake District National Park, England, just 4 mi from the Irish Sea.
-It lies near the west coast of Cumbria in the borough of Copeland and more specifically, in the ancient district of Millom.
+It lies near the west coast of Cumbria in the district of Cumberland and more specifically, in the ancient district of Millom.
 It is 1970 ft high and stands in isolation, some 10 mi away from any higher ground; this factor offers an excellent all-round panoramic view of land and sea, weather permitting.